Azure-Samples/azure-health-data-and-ai-samples/samples/hdsinpurview/deploymentguide/Purview healthcare kit on Microsoft Purview - Product guide - private preview.md

     Data Catalog.
 Ensure you have fewer than 196 domains to guarantee a successful installation.

+5. The final step in the deployment process is to remove the self-signed certificate from both the key vault and app registration.
+If the marketplace deployment encounters any failures before reaching the certificate deletion stage, the certificate will remain in the key vault and app registration.
+To ensure the certificate is removed, either address the underlying issues causing the failures and redeploy the Purview healthcare kit until it completes successfully - including the certificate deletion stage — or manually delete the certificate from the key vault and app registration.

 # Product deployment support

 If you face any problems, discover bugs, or need assistance with the